Carlos-RD/carlosrd.dev/content/_index.md

   </span>
 </div>

 Explore Carlos' tech corner where I ramble about the projects I'm busy with.
+I have updated this on Sep 13